 The maximum number of participants on this course is 18.

-The times of these courses will vary with the tides.
+The times of these seashore foraging walks will vary with the tides.
 Some walks may not start until mid-afternoon.

 Dates / locations